-I smiled, yet I knew I should be covering in fear instead.
+I smiled, yet I knew I should be trembling with fear instead.
 Of course, he wasn't there to see it.

 "Good evening, Voldemort.
 What brings you here?
-Felt like having a nice little chat with your nemesis?"
+Felt like having a nice little chat with your enemy?"

 "We both know you aren't my enemy, Harry Potter.
 You are much too weak to stand a chance against me.
-No, you are nothing but Dumbledore's tool.
-You always have been."
+No, you are nothing but Dumbledore's tool, you always has been."

-"If I'm nothing but a tool, then how come you haven't succeeded in breaking me yet?
+"If I'm nothing but a tool, then how come you haven't succeeded in killing me yet?
 Surely, I must be stronger than you think."

 No answer.
 I knew I managed to leave him speechless.
 But he knew I was right.
-I had to be stronger than everyone else, if I hadn't surrendered to him yet.
-In a way, I was proud of myself, for succeeding that.
+I had to be stronger than most if I hadn't surrendered to him yet.
+In a way, I was proud of myself, for accomplishing that.
 But I was also tired of it all.
 I just wanted to be a normal boy, not the one destined to fight this evil man.
-But who was I to argue with prophesies?
+But who was I to argue with prophecies?

-"You seem far too convinced for your own good, Voldemort.
+"You seem far too convinced of your own skills, Voldemort.
 You know you can't touch me here, at my relatives' house.
-How will you succeed in breaking me?"
+How will you succeed in killing me?"

 "Don't be rude with me, you brat!
 And we both now that the wards protecting you will only last until you're seventeen.
 Then you're mine to kill."

-Voldemort didn't know, but during our talk, I was smiling constantly.
-I enjoyed our conversations every time.
-Sometimes I got the feeling that he did the same.
+Voldemort didn't know, but during our talks, I was smiling constantly.
+I enjoyed our conversations, probably a lot more than I should.
+Sometimes I got the feeling he felt the same.
 But when it comes to Voldemort, you can never be sure.

-"I'm the Dark Lord; I have nothing to be afraid of.
+"I'm the Dark Lord, I fear nothing.
 There's no one in this world that can stand a chance against me.
-Not you, not Dumbledore.
-No one."
+Not you, not Dumbledore, not anyone."

-"But you must be somewhat afraid of me if you're trying so hard to kill me."
+"But you must be a little afraid of me since you're trying so hard to kill me."

 Complete silence.
 I knew I'd hit the head on the nail, and smirked, somewhat proud of myself.